igorkry/tnt4j-streams/README.md

     </stream>
 </tnt-data-source>
 ```
-It allows to sent as many activity entities to JKool as there are child activity entities resolved by stacked parsers, **merging** those
+It allows to send as many activity entities to JKool as there are child activity entities resolved by stacked parsers, **merging** those
-child activity entities with data from parent activity entity.
+child activity entities data with parent activity entity data.

+This is useful when streamed data is aggregated in one data package, like JSON/XML data having some header values and array of payload
+entries (see `mft-tracking` sample XML's), but you need only those payload entries maintaining some header data contained values to be set
+to JKool.
+Or like in `mft_fte` sample, when MFT `transaction` progress event `transferSet` node having `source` and `destination`
+definitions and you need to split them into separate events maintaining some `transaction` data values.

 ### Field value transformations